Goraw11/SQL-Final-Project/starting_with_data.md

 5. Sunnyvale

 Question 2: Show a list of items with more than 5000 units in the warehouse.
-We can use this data to offer offer any sales or discounts on these items to incentivize customers to purchase them.
-We can do this to free up warehouse space to stock up on items which generate most revenue.
+[The company can use this data to offer offer any sales or discounts on these items to incentivize customers to purchase them.
+We can do this to free up warehouse space to stock up on items which generate most revenue.]

 Query:
 ```SQL